Leah, Our Founder

 "Leah is an example for all of us in what it means to be courageous.
 She is beautiful inside and out, and her tremendous values and work with the creation and growth of the Curvy Girls is a model for anyone looking to be inspired, motivated, and empowered.”

 -Nick Cannon, Chairman of TeenNick, Creator TeenNick HALO Awards, Host of America's Got Talent, CEO of NCredible Ent

 Fitting in isn’t easy when you’re a teenager wearing a body brace 23/7.
 I was finishing my first year in middle school when I was diagnosed with Adolescent Idiopathic Scoliosis and had to wear that “thing” to school.
 I wore my brace faithfully despite arguments and failed attempts to hide my brace in my locker.
 Ultimately, I required surgery to correct the two curves growing in my back.
 On June 27, 2007, I had two titanium rods and 22 screws affixed to my spine.
 My biggest concern was that I wouldn’t be able to dance for a year.

-What was it like to have TeenNick contact you?
-It was so amazing when I was contacted by TeenNick.
+What was it like to have Nickelodeon contact you?
+It was so amazing when I was contacted by Nickelodeon.
 I cried in my mom’s office.
 It felt as if everything I had gone through was being acknowledged at that point.
-I feel very lucky and some times I still can't believe this happened.
-NIckelodeon did an incredible thing when they created the HALOs.
-Because of that show, Curvy Girls became more than a group at my house by helping girls across the country, and now the world, to know they aren't alone.
+I feel very lucky and sometimes I still can't believe this happened.
+Nickelodeon did an incredible thing when they created the HALOs.
+Because of that show, Curvy Girls became more than a group at my house but helped girls across the country, and now the world, see that they aren't alone.
 I am forever grateful.